cogment/cogment-doc/docs/guide/tutorial/6-web-client.md

     while inside of the `web_client` folder

-2. Copy the hooks folder from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps), found at [6-web-client/web_client/src/](https://github.com/cogment/cogment-tutorial-rps/tree/main/6-web-client/web_client/src), into your src directory.
+2. Copy the hooks folder from the [tutorial's repository](https://github.com/cogment/cogment-tutorial-rps), found at [6-web-client/web_client/src/](https://github.com/cogment/cogment-tutorial-rps/tree/main/6-web-client/web_client/src), into your src folder.

 3. Navigate nack to the `rps` folder then run the following command to generate Javascript files from your trial specs: